-I just couldn’t resist discussing a couple of books appropriate to the Christmas season, and I decided to share some thoughts on this well-known story, mainly because it’s an opportunity to talk about a book by one of my favorite authors.
+It seems an appropriate time to reshare my thoughts on this well-known story, mainly because it’s an opportunity to talk about a book by one of my favorite authors.
 I know Dickens isn’t for everyone; he can be rather wordy, and many of his novels are REALLY long (like, 600+ pages).
 His stories always have complex plot lines with lots of characters and interesting twists, and he has created some of the most interesting and memorable characters in all of literature, Ebenezer Scrooge being one of them.
 For those who aren’t familiar with Charles Dickens (1812-1870) and his works, his purpose for writing most of his novels was to expose the evils he observed in society, with the goal of promoting social reform.
 Dickens believed that social reform must begin with the individual, and that problems such as unemployment and poverty would be largely eliminated if those who claimed to be Christians would practice their faith in their business dealings.
-His best known novels include: David Copperfield, Great Expectations, Oliver Twist, and his only historical novel, A Tale of Two Cities.
+His best known novels include: David Copperfield, Great Expectations, Oliver Twist, and his only historical novel (and my personal favorite), A Tale of Two Cities.

 Unlike his other more realistic novels, A Christmas Carol (1843) can be read like an allegory with a moral or lesson to be learned.
 The characters symbolize ideas and attitudes familiar in the real world.
 The three men, Scrooge, Bob Cratchit, and Scrooge’s nephew Fred, can be seen to represent three classes or statuses of people in society.
 Scrooge, with his “Bah!
 Humbug!” represents the materialism, greed, and apathy of the wealthy towards the rest of humanity.
 Bob Cratchit personifies the lower working class — those who suffer under the “Scrooges” of the world.
 Fred, who appears to be poor but probably better off than Cratchit, serves to remind readers of the joy and good cheer associated with the Christmas season.